bertrandoubida/DevOpsChallenge/README.md

 -Verify that your docker application engine is running (and get more details) by typing in "sudo systemctl status docker".
 Hit ":q" to exit viewing

--To deploy the docker image to the server type in "docker run -p 80:80 (your image name)".
+-To deploy the docker image to the server type in "docker run -d -p 80:80 -name (your container name) (your image name)".

--If an error message appears, type in "sudo usermod -aG docker $USER", and restart your EC2 server and try ""docker run -p 80:80 (your image name)" again.
+-If an error message appears, type in "sudo usermod -aG docker $USER", and restart your EC2 server and try ""docker run -d -p 80:80 -name (your container name) (your image name)" again.

 -To check that your image is running on the server, type in "sudo docker ps".